Call Today! 888-234-8376

 - What kind of certifications do you possess?

 Using these metrics, an insurance company will classify your risk level.
 If you only dive in open water while on vacation, your risks are extremely low, and thus your premium will probably only raise a nominal amount, if at all.
-If you are a professional diver looking for the long lost MH370, then your life insurance expenses are probably going up by a few hundred dollars a year, depending on your coverage plan.
+If you are a professional diver and dive frequently, then your life insurance expenses are probably going up by a few hundred dollars a year, depending on your coverage plan.

-If you feel like the Scuba Gods are on your side, and you’re not going to become a scuba fatality statistic, you can always buy a policy without diving coverage.
+If you feel confident you won't become a scuba fatality statistic, you can always buy a policy without diving coverage.
 This essentially means you don’t pay extra because you’re a diver, but your policy is only good so long as you don’t die during a dive.
 It's less coverage, but it could be more affordable if you're worried about high premiums because of your scuba diving.

 Not all insurance companies are created equal, and that even applies to how they insure (or don’t insure) scuba divers.
 Some insurance companies may refuse to insure a diver who isn’t certified, while others may have more flexible options for professional divers.
 When you are shopping for a life insurance policy, it is important to keep your profession, lifestyle, and risk factors in mind so that you can get the best possible life insurance policy for the best possible rate.
 What’s good for your friend may not be good for you.